OpenSSE/crypto-tk/README.md

 *  `run_check`: By default, when the `check` target is built, the tests are automatically run upon successful compilation.
 The option `run_check=0` disables this behavior.

+*  `sanitize_address`: Compiles the library with [AddressSanitizer (ASan)](https://github.com/google/sanitizers/wiki/AddressSanitizer) when set to 1.
+Great to check for stack/heap buffer overflows, memory leaks, ...
+Disabled by default.

+*  `sanitize_undefined`: When set to 1, compiles the library with [UndefinedBehaviorSanitizer (UBSan)](https://clang.llvm.org/docs/UndefinedBehaviorSanitizer.html).
+UBSan detects undefined behavior at runtime in your code.
+Disabled by default.

 ## Code coverage

 Code coverage is available using the `coverage=1` option in the building script.
 A report can be then generated the `coverage.sh` script (which uses lcov).